WarStalkeR/OpenXcomExMore/README.md

 same time, avoid using them purely for the sake of event/arc/mission triggers.
 They are intended to unify facilities into 'service' groups and it is possible to declare only **126** base functions in total across all loaded mods.

+## Geoscape Active Pause (with UFO Context Interactions)
+If active pause feature is enabled, you can pause game in Geoscape just by clicking on the Date/Time UI, or by using `Spacebar` hotkey.
+Hotkey and settings themselves are configurable via Options (Controls/Advanced tabs).
+All settings have proper descriptions and pretty much self-explanatory.

 ## Game Data Viewer Mode for Tech Tree Viewer
 Helps to debug and analyze **Arc Scripts**, **Event Scripts** and **Mission